 FGASA accredited courses – with certification

-55-day Field Guide Level 1 training
+55-day Field Guide Level 1 training (Apprentice Field Guide)

 As a field guide student, you spend almost eight weeks in Kenya’s wild nature, explore different wildlife reserves and experience interactive classroom lessons combined with hands-on training amidst the region’s untouched wilderness.
-Away from civilization and the digital world, you live in Camp Borana and the Mara Training Centre and get to know the daily work of a professional field guide, as part of theoretical units as well as game drives and bush walks.
+Away from civilization and the digital world, you live in the Mara Training Centre and get to know the daily work of a professional field guide, as part of theoretical units as well as game drives and bush walks.

 Your knowledge is tested in theoretical and practical exams; presentations serve to deepen what you have learned.
 Subjects like animal and plant life, animal behavior, ecology, bush safety, conservation management as well as safari tours and tourism are part of your schedule.
-In case you are planning to obtain a qualification, you can finish the course – after successfully passing all necessary exams – with a Field Guide Level 1 certificate.
+In case you are planning to obtain a qualification, you can finish the course – after successfully passing all necessary exams – with a FGASA Field Guide NQF2 certificate.
 Officially accredited by the Field Guides Association of Southern Africa (FGASA), it enables you to work as a nature guide in specific wildlife areas in Africa.

 Introductory guide courses without certification

 The 28-day safari guide training in Kenya’s wilderness is not as intense as the Apprentice Field Guide course, but still provides a unique learning experience in nature: During your Safari Guide training in the Mara Training Centre you immerse yourself into Kenya’s diverse plant and animal life and enjoy a comprehensive educational time.
 By living and learning in the wild, you explore Kenya’s natural landscapes and ecosystems for four amazing weeks.